 "We talked about his sense of ... being unjustly accused, his concern for members of his family who are now quite ill," Kinnamon said Friday.

 "This is of real concern to us, and we expressed to him our sympathy for that and our desire to address all of the obstacles which prevent normal relations."

-The New York-based National Council of Churches, a multi-denominational group representing some 50 million parishioners, has opposed the U.S. economic embargo on the island since 1968 and lobbies for normalization of U.S.-Cuban relations.
+The National Council of Churches has opposed the U.S. economic embargo on Cuba since 1968 and also lobbies for other changes in U.S. policy toward the island.

-Kinnamon said he would continue to push for a review of the criminal sentences against the Cuban Five, whose return is a top priority for Havana, in meetings with U.S. officials after the delegation returns home.
+Kinnamon said he would push for a review of the criminal sentences against the Cuban Five, whose return is a top priority for Havana, when he meets with U.S. State Department officials back home.